spotinst/terraform-provider-spotinst/website/docs/r/elastigroup_aws.html.markdown

 * `cpu_credits` - (Optional) Controls how T3 instances are launched.
 Valid values: `standard`, `unlimited`.
 * `fallback_to_ondemand` - (Required) In a case of no Spot instances available, Elastigroup will launch on-demand instances instead.
 * `wait_for_capacity` - (Optional) Minimum number of instances in a 'HEALTHY' status that is required before continuing.
+This is ignored when updating with blue/green deployment.
 Cannot exceed `desired_capacity`.
 * `wait_for_capacity_timeout` - (Optional) Time (seconds) to wait for instances to report a 'HEALTHY' status.
 Useful for plans with multiple dependencies that take some time to initialize.
 Leave undefined or set to `0` to indicate no wait.
+This is ignored when updating with blue/green deployment.
 * `orientation` - (Required, Default: `"balanced"`) Select a prediction strategy.
 Valid values: `"balanced"`, `"costOriented"`, `"equalAzDistribution"`, `"availabilityOriented"`.
 * `spot_percentage` - (Optional; Required if not using `ondemand_count`) The percentage of Spot instances that would spin up from the `desired_capacity` number.
 * `ondemand_count` - (Optional; Required if not using `spot_percentage`) Number of on demand instances to launch in the group.
 All other instances will be spot instances.
 When this parameter is set the `spot_percentage` parameter is being ignored.